awsdocs/iam-user-guide/doc_source/id_roles_providers_enable-console-custom-url.md

    {"SigninToken":"*** the SigninToken string ***"}
    ```

 1. Finally, create the URL that your federated users can use to access the AWS Management Console\.
-The URL is the same federation URL endpoint that you used in [[ERROR] BAD/MISSING LINK TEXT](#STSConsoleLink_manual_step5), plus the following parameters:
+The URL is the same federation URL endpoint that you used in [Step 5](#STSConsoleLink_manual_step5), plus the following parameters:

    ```
    ?Action = login